The Fast Stochastic Matching Pursuit for Neutrino and Dark Matter Experiments: Acknowledgements

 \section{Acknowledgements}

-We would like to acknowledge the valuable contributions of Shengqi Chen.
-He gave us much help on porting the algorithm to GPU and assistance on profiling.
-His professionality on high performance computing is highly appreciated.
-We are also grateful to Zhuojing Zhang for her inspirational guidance to RJMCMC and Professor Zhirui Hu for the discussions on the convergence of Markov chain Monte Carlo methods.
-Much appreciation to Tsinghua University TUNA Association, for the opportunity to discuss our ideas on GPU programming.
+We want to acknowledge the valuable contributions of Shengqi Chen.
+He provided significant help in porting the algorithm to the GPU and offered assistance with profiling.
+His professionalism in high-performance computing is highly appreciated.
+We are also grateful to Zhuojing Zhang for her inspirational guidance on RJMCMC and to Professor Zhirui Hu for the insightful discussions on the convergence of Markov chain Monte Carlo methods.
+We appreciate the opportunity to discuss our ideas on GPU programming provided by Tsinghua University TUNA Association.

 Many thanks to Jun Weng for his patient guidance on MCP-PMT.
 He was one of the first FSMP users, and gave us a lot of helpful advice.
-Chuang Xu and Yiqi Liu deserve our appreciation on trying FSMP with experimental data.
+Chuang Xu and Yiqi Liu deserve our appreciation for trying FSMP with experimental data.
 We are also thankful to Wentai Luo and Ye Liang for their expertise on the time properties of liquid scintillator.

-This work was supported by the National key research and development program of China~(Grant no. 2023YFA1606104, 2022YFA1604704), in part by the National Natural Science Foundation of China~(No. 12127808) and the Key Laboratory of Particle and Radiation Imaging (Tsinghua University).
+This work was supported by the National Key Research and Development Program of China~(Grant no. 2023YFC3107402, 2022YFA1604704), in part by the National Natural Science Foundation of China~(No. 12127808) and the Key Laboratory of Particle and Radiation Imaging (Tsinghua University).
 Part of the GPU computing was supported by the Center of High Performance Computing, Tsinghua University.